How Often Should You Clean Solar Panels in Australia?

 For most homeowners, professional cleaning once or twice per year combined with a visual check after major dust or pollen events is the optimal strategy.

-Using Your Inverter to Set Your Cleaning Schedule
+Using Your Inverter to Determine Cleaning Frequency

 Rather than relying solely on a calendar-based schedule, the smartest approach is to let your inverter data tell you when cleaning is due.
 Here’s how: